-We look at the very latest thinking and techniques for contact centre forecasting.
+We look at the very latest thinking and techniques for call centre forecasting.

-This article looks at the latest thinking on the 4 leading models for generating contact centre forecasts:
+This article looks at the latest thinking on the 4 leading models for generating contact centre and workforce management forecasts:

 - Triple Exponential Smoothing (or Holt Winters)